Mordred: Spouses and offspring

-There have been also alternative stories of Mordred's demise.
-Thomas Grey's Scalacronica attributes the killing of Mordred to Ywan (Ywain) at Camlann.
-In the Italian La Tavola Ritonda (The Round Table), it is Lancelot who kills Mordred at the castle of Urbano where Mordred has besieged Guinevere after Arthur's death.
-In Ly Myreur des Histors (The Mirror of History) by Belgian writer Jean d'Outremeuse, Mordred survives the great battle and rules with the traitorous Guinevere until they are defeated and captured by Lancelot and King Carados in London.
-Guinevere is then executed by Lancelot and Mordred is entombed alive with her body, which he consumes before dying of starvation.

-Offspring

-Since Geoffrey, Mordred is often said to be succeeded by his sons.
-Stories always number them as two, though they are usually not named, nor is their mother.
+Mordred has been often said to be succeeded by his sons.
+They are always being numbered as two, though they are usually not named, nor is their mother.
 In Geoffrey's version, after the Battle of Camlann, Constantine is appointed Arthur's successor.
-However, Mordred's two sons and their Saxon allies later rise against him.
+However, Mordred's young sons and their Saxon allies rise against him.
 After they are defeated, one of them flees to sanctuary in the Church of Amphibalus in Winchester while the other hides in a London friary.
 Constantine tracks them down and kills them before the altars of their respective hiding places.
 This act invokes the vengeance of God, and three years later Constantine is killed by his nephew Aurelius Conanus.
 Geoffrey's account of the episode may be based on Constantine's murder of two "royal youths" as mentioned by Gildas.

-In the Alliterative Morte Arthure, the dying Arthur personally orders Constantine to kill Mordred's infant children.
-Guinevere had been asked by Mordred to flee with them to Ireland, but she instead returns to Arthur's Caerleon without care or concern for the children's safety.
-The perhaps 15th-century Spanish chivalric romance Florambel de Lucea tells of the surviving Arthur having been saved by his sister Morgaina (Morgan) in a battle against the sons of Morderec (Mordred).
+In the Alliterative Morte Arthure, the dying Arthur personally orders Constantine to kill Mordred's infant sons.
+Guinevere had been asked by Mordred to flee with them to Ireland, but she instead returns to Arthur's Caerleon without care or concern for the safety of their children who are then consequently drowned.

-The elder of Mordred's sons is named Melehan (possibly the same as Melou from Layamon's Brut) in the Lancelot-Grail and the Post-Vulgate Cycle.
-In a battle near Winchester, Melehan slays Lionel, brother to Bors the Younger and a cousin of Lancelot.
-Bors then kills Melehan, avenging his brother's death, while the angry Lancelot chases after and kills the unnamed younger brother who tried to escape deep into a forest.
+The elder of Mordred's sons is named Melehan or Melian (possibly the same as Melou from Layamon's Brut), but he is the younger one in the Lancelot-Grail and the Post-Vulgate Cycle.
+In the Vulgate telling, in a battle near Winchester years later (soon after Guinevere's death), Melehan mortally wounds Lionel, brother to Bors the Younger and a cousin of Lancelot.
+Bors then splits Melehan's head, avenging his brother's death, while the angry Lancelot chases after and decapitates the unnamed other brother who tried to escape deep into a forest.
+Spanish chivalric romance Florambel de Lucea tells of the surviving Arthur having been saved by his sister Morgaina (i.e. Morgan) in a later battle against the grown-up sons of Morderec.
+In the post-medieval Portuguese romance Memorial das Proezas da Segunda Távola Redonda (Memorial of the Deeds of the Second Round Table), the adult sons of Morderete, named Godifert and Dagobert, oppose Arthur's successor King Sagramor Constantino following the almost complete Saxon occupation of Britain.
+They are described as half-Saxon children of the daughter of the Duke of Saxony, Arnalda, aided by their cousin Briantes.